spekulatius/PHPScraper/websites/apis/alibaba.md

 # Alibaba Scraper API

 The team behind PHP Scraper is working on providing commercial APIs for various common use-cases as well as platforms.
-These APIs are not intended to be self-hosted and will be provided on a pay-as-you-use basis.
+These APIs aren't self-hosted.
+You won't need to worry about rotating IPs/proxies, running a headless browser such as Puppeteer.
+A simple API call will get you all information required.
+The services will be provided on a attractive usage-dependent fee-structure basis.

 For Alibaba we are considering the implementation of an API with the following scope.